lann/wasm-wave/README.md

 ### Flags

-Flags are encoded as a curly-braced set of comma-separated flag labels.
+Flags are encoded as a curly-braced set of comma-separated flag labels in any order.
 Trailing commas are permitted.

-`flags perms { read, write, exec }` → `{read, write,}`
+`flags perms { read, write, exec }` → `{write, read,}`

+> Note: Flags _may_ be prefixed with `%` but this is never required.

 > TBD: Allow record form? `{read: true, write: true, exec: false}`